tarof429/stuckathome/aws_certified_cloud_practitioner/questions.md

 ## AWS Fargate

 - True or false: If you want to deploy containers in AWS, usng serverless solutions like ECS with Fargate is always the best solution.
 Answer: Using fargate is a good solution if you don't want to manage things like security that's needed with EC2 instances.
-However, EC2 may be a better solution if you need certain faeatures that is only available with an instance such as machine learning.
+However, EC2 may be a better solution if you need certain features that are only available with an instance such as machine learning.
 Also Fargate does not allow you to customize the networking layer.

 ## AWS EKS